 TRS rules provide exceptions to surcharges and employment restrictions for retirees who are hired by a covered entity as an independent contractor.
 For these exceptions to apply, the district must ensure the working arrangement meets all the legal tests for this type of relationship.

-A review of the criteria for determining independent contractor status and associated challenges is available in past HRX articles and in the HR Library:
+A review of the criteria for determining independent contractor status and associated challenges is available in past HRX articles:

 Misclassification of a retiree as an independent contractor can have staggering financial consequences.
 If a worker is misclassified, the individual will be considered an employee of the TRS-covered employer and subject to surcharges, loss of annuity, and rules regarding termination of employment and waiting periods for reemployment.
 Failure to follow the applicable rules could result in financial consequences for the retiree, including revocation of retirement and repayment of all annuity payments.
 The employer also will be subject to surcharges applied retroactively to the date the person should have been considered an employee.

 HR should ensure all hiring arrangements, including third-party workers and independent contractors, are subject to review before any work is performed.
 Campuses and departments should not be allowed to make arrangements and process payments through accounts payable without oversight.
 Requiring processes to flow through HR will allow for a thorough assessment of independent contractor status, ensure required background checks are conducted, and ensure information is reported to the state new-hire registry.

 The issues related to third-party employment and working as an independent contractor are addressed in detail in the TRS publication Employment After Retirement.
 Any entity or employer considering hiring retirees under the alternative arrangements should consult this and other references provided in this article before they move forward.
 Additional information on employment of retired personnel can be found in the HR Library.